 - They want you to fail.
-No explanation required.
+No explanation is required.
 They just want you to fail.

 They are worried about you

 - They want to protect you.
-This can sometimes run close to they want to control you, so be careful with this one.
+This can sometimes run parallel to wanting to control you, so be careful with this one.

 - They are genuinely concerned about how you will cope if things don’t work out.

 Let’s look at how we can turn all that around.

 It looks so easy written down like that doesn’t it?
 Hey, don’t worry – who cares what they think of you?
 Yep in theory sounds easy.
 In practice, it’s a lot harder.

 This is where we need to dig deep inside ourselves and gather up a few things.
 Let’s start with our belief in what we are doing and trying to achieve.
 Next, grab your resolve.
 Lots of it!

 While they don’t have to believe in you – you must believe in yourself.

 It’s okay to be scared.
 Fear is a normal part of trying something new and exciting.
 Giving up what you want for yourself because someone doesn’t like the sound of it is not okay.